Nimbus-Healthcare/nimbus-developer-portal/ENGINEERING-HANDOFF.md

 # Nimbus OS Developer Portal - Engineering Handoff

 **Date**: December 2025
-**Status**: ✅ Infrastructure Complete - Ready for API Population
+**Status**: ✅ Infrastructure Complete - Partner API Foundation Ready
 **Live Site**: [nimbus-os.redocly.app](https://nimbus-os.redocly.app)

 ---

 ## 🎯 Executive Summary

 The Nimbus OS Developer Portal infrastructure has been successfully built and deployed.
-The portal is **production-ready** and waiting for engineering to populate it with actual API specifications.
-This document outlines what has been built, how it works, and the next steps required to make it fully functional for our partners.
+The portal is **production-ready** with a foundation for partner APIs focused on **pharmacy operations only**.
+This document outlines what has been built, what's complete, and the next steps required to make it fully functional for our partners.

+**Key Clarification**: Partner APIs are **pharmacy-focused only** (webhooks, refills, shipment tracking).
+Internal APIs (RPA, clinic management, practitioner management) are documented separately in Notion and are NOT exposed to partners.

 ---